 - Then, add mushroom, carrot, and capsicum and cover it for 2 minutes.

-- Now, add some tomatoes and spices like turmeric, salt, chilies, pepper, cumin powder, coriander powder.
+- Now, add some tomatoes and spices like turmeric, salt, chilies, pepper, cumin powder, and coriander powder.

 - Toss it slightly and again cover it for a minute.